netzpirat/guard-coffeescript/README.md

 Note the parenthesis around the `.+\.coffee`.
 This enables Guard::CoffeeScript to place the full path that was matched inside the parenthesis into the proper output directory.

-This behaviour can be switched off by passing the option `:shallow => true` to the guard, so that all JavaScripts will be compiled directly to the output directory.
+This behavior can be switched off by passing the option `:shallow => true` to the guard, so that all JavaScripts will be compiled directly to the output directory.

 ### Multiple source directories